 TGax Editor: Change the paragraph below of this subclause as follows (#CID 24259):

-The non-AP STA shall not send a Probe Request frame to the broadcast destination address with the SSID field and/or the Address 3 field set to the SSID and/or BSSID, respectively, of an AP for which it has received a Reduced Neighbor Report or Neighbor Report element with the Unsolicited Probe Responses Active subfield(#22518) corresponding to that AP set to 1 and that indicates that the AP is operating in that channel until the FILSProbeTimer(#22263) reaches dot11FILSProbeDelay.
+Until the FILSProbeTimer(#22263) reaches dot11FILSProbeDelay, the non-AP STA shall not send a Probe Request frame to the broadcast destination address with the SSID field set to the SSID of an AP for which it has received a Reduced Neighbor Report or Neighbor Report element with the Unsolicited Probe Responses Active subfield(#22518) corresponding to that AP set to 1 and that indicates that the AP is operating in that channel.
+Until the FILSProbeTimer(#22263) reaches dot11FILSProbeDelay, the non-AP STA shall not send a Probe Request frame to the broadcast destination address with the Address 3 field set to the BSSID of an AP for which it has received a Reduced Neighbor Report or Neighbor Report element with the Unsolicited Probe Responses Active subfield(#22518) corresponding to that AP set to 1 and that indicates that the AP is operating in that channel.
+Until the FILSProbeTimer(#22263) reaches dot11FILSProbeDelay, the non-AP STA shall not send a Probe Request frame to the broadcast destination address with the Short SSID field set to the short SSID that corresponds to the SSID of an AP for which it has received a Reduced Neighbor Report or Neighbor Report element with the Unsolicited Probe Responses Active subfield(#22518) corresponding to that AP set to 1 and that indicates that the AP is operating in that channel.(#24259)

 …